DREAMTIME ELDER

 YUIN TRIBAL ELDER (1909-2002)

-In his youth, GUBOO TED THOMAS was selected from 3,500 Aboriginal tribal members to inherit the position of chief elder of the Yuin in Australia.
-In 1984, after outliving five young brides, the 78-year old Guboo began travelling the world teaching the Dreamtime, the heart of Aboriginal spirituality.
-This interview followed a rather peculiar path as Guboo occasionally insisted I stop asking him questions and simply listen to the silence.
-Guboo played a dijeridoo, (a traditional Aboriginal instrument made from a small tree previously hollowed out by termites and then stuffed with beeswax) before we spoke.- A.A.
+In 1986, I interviewed Guboo Ted Thomas as an assigment a now defunct newspaper in Boulder CO.
+In his youth, GUBOO was selected from 3,500 Aboriginal tribal members to inherit the position of chief elder of the Yuin tribe.
+In 1984, after outliving five young brides (he mentioned this), the 78-year old Guboo began travelling the world teaching the Dreamtime, the heart of Aboriginal spirituality.
+In the first moments of meeting Guboo he asked me, "Do you know what trees are"?
+My mind froze.
+"No, I don't know what trees are.
+What are trees?"
+He said, "They are like your telephones.
+We talk with our people through the trees."
+This was not going to be just another interview.
+Before the interview Guboo played his dijeridoo, a traditional Aborigine instrument he made from a small tree previously hollowed out by termites and then, stuffed with beeswax.- A.A.

 ANTERO ALLI: Tell me about yourself.